ridzuan5757/k8s/notes/docs/1_concepts/5_services_load_balancing_networking/2_service.md

 > to this constraint.
 This prevents the Kubernetes API server from being used as
 > a proxy to endpoints the caller may not be authorized to access.

+# EndpointSlices

+EndpointSlices are objects that represent a subset (a slice) of the backing entwork endpoints for a Service.

+The Kubernetes cluster tracks how many endpoints each EndpointSlice represents.
+If there are so many endpoint for a Service that a threshold is reached, then Kubernetes addres another empty EndpointSlice and stores new endpoint information there.
+By default, Kubernetes makes a new EndpointSlice once the existing EndpointSlices all cotnain at least 100 endpoints.
+Kuberentes does not make the new EndpointSlice until an extra endpoint needs to be added.